ern2150/FVCR/broadcast-stats.md

 [archive](broadcast-2022.md#bonus-clips)
 Latest Date | Video / Audio
 -- | --
+03/21/2023 | STAR BLAZERS ep 1, THERE ARE ONLY 364 DAYS LEFT
-03/14/2023 | TMNT Making of the Coming Out of Their Shells Tour 03/14/2023 | Alphabet Soup (william Wegman)
+03/21/2023 | (Dumpster tape) History of Television - Window to the World 03/21/2023 | Warrior Quest - Path of the Ninja instructional series - Shinobigatana 03/14/2023 | TMNT Making of the Coming Out of Their Shells Tour 03/14/2023 | Alphabet Soup (william Wegman)
 03/14/2023 | Donut Hole (up til donut pops out of box)